 Last year, I wrote a post called Quality Scores for Queries: Structured Data, Synthetic Queries, and Augmentation Queries.
-It told us Google may look at query logs and structured data (table data and schema data) related to a site to create augmentation queries, and test information about searches for those queries by comparing them to original queries for pages from that site.
+It told us Google might look at query logs and structured data (table data and schema data) related to a site to create augmentation queries and test information about searches for those queries by comparing them to original queries for pages from that site.
 If search results from the augmentation queries do well in evaluations compared to search results from original query results, searchers may see search results combine results from the original queries and the augmentation queries.

-This disclosure relates generally to providing search results in response to a search query containing an entity reference.
+This disclosure generally relates to providing search results in response to a search query containing an entity reference.
 Search engines receive search queries containing a reference to a person, such as a person’s name.
 Results to these queries are oftentimes not sufficiently organized, not comprehensive enough, or otherwise not presented in a useful way.

 Augmentation from the first patent means possibly providing additional information in search results based upon additional query information from query logs or structured data from a site.
-Under this new patent, augmentation comes from recognizing that an entity exists in a query, and providing some additional information in search results based upon that entity.
+Under this new patent, augmentation comes from recognizing that an entity exists in a query and providing some additional information in search results based upon that entity.

 The process behind this patent can be described in this way:

 In some implementations, a system receives a search query containing an entity reference, such as a person’s name, that corresponds to one or more distinct entities.
 The system provides a set of results, where each result is associated with at least one of the distinct entities.
 The system uses the set of results to identify attributes of the entity and uses the identified attributes to generate additional, augmented search queries associated with the entity.
 The system updates the set of results based on one or more of these augmented search queries.

 A summary of that process can be described as:

 - Receiving a search query associated with an entity reference, wherein the entity reference corresponds to one or more distinct entities.